brendaferrari/chemdata-webapp/content/blog/2021/2021-08-17-interactive-plot-for-molecules.md

 toc: true
 ---

+<h1 class="mt-6 center-txt">Interactive plot for molecules</h1>

-On the past months I was working on a fingerprint analysis in a dataset of my interest.
+Over the past months I was working on a fingerprint analysis in a dataset of my interest.
 When I obtained the data on a plot I was not happy about just to show the data points without any labels on it.
 When I searched more about ways to show labels on a plot I found that it was possible to hover data over points on scatterplots!
 And then I thought with myself: _"Hey, Can I hover images over my plots?
 It would be amazing if people could get my analysis and just go exploring the molecules!"_.

 I searched a lot, but unfortunately found no library that I could use just python to implement in my code...
 But...
 I found **[bokeh](https://bokeh.org/)**!